 POLICY 10.1.7: Wetland impacts that were approved through a rezoning, as a result of being identified on the Future Limerock Mining Overlay, prior to the adoption of Ord.
-X will be deemed consistent with current Lee Plan wetland provisions.
+19-XX or approved through a MEPD rezoning application that was found sufficient prior to adoption of Ord.
+19-XX, will be deemed consistent with current Lee Plan wetland provisions.